-A decision with regards to trip approval will be taken by the the Head of School/ /Principal/Headteacher.
+A decision with regards to trip approval will be taken by the Head of School/ Principal/Headteacher.
 Local Governing Bodies will be presented with an overview of trips taking place in the following academic year at their Full Board meeting in the summer term and make approval decisions.
 The decisions will be based on the above objectives and criteria.
-Support in planning and arranging visits is provided by the EVC.
+Support in planning and arranging visits is provided by the Educational Visits Co-ordinator (EVC).
 It is recognised that some smaller trips will be organised after this timeframe and it is for the LGB and the Headteacher to approve these.